jbostoen/itop-jb-report-generator/documentation.md

  * Class ReportUIElement_UserRequest_Details.
 Enables a "Show PDF" button in iTop's GUI.
  */
 abstract class ReportUIElement_UserRequest_Details extends AbstractReportUIElement {

 	/**
-	 * @var \String $sModuleDir Name of current module dir.
-If this report is introduced with a new extension named "jb-report-generator-example", then adjust it like that.
-	 */
-	public const sModuleDir = 'jb-report-generator-example';

-	/**
 	 * Title of the menu item or button
 	 *